 With a good help from Ray and Dianne on Radian Journey, I disconnected the old anchor, marked the anchor chain in 25 foot increments with multicolored zip ties, and connected the new Rocna to the chain.
 I look forward to trying out this new toy in northern Michigan anchorages!

-For more information about R&R’s anchoring gear, check out this page.
+For more information about R&R’s anchoring gear, check out our blog.